filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus msig create [command options] [address1 address2 ...]

 OPTIONS:
-   --required                     --required value	number of required approvals (uses number of signers provided if omitted) (default: 0)
-   --value                        initial funds to give to multisig (default: "0") --duration                     length of the period over which funds unlock (default: "0") --from                         account to send the create message from (default: "") --help, -h                     show help (default: "false")
+   --required value  number of required approvals (uses number of signers provided if omitted) (default: 0) --value value     initial funds to give to multisig (default: "0") --duration value  length of the period over which funds unlock (default: "0") --from value      account to send the create message from --help, -h        show help
 ```

 ### lotus msig inspect